COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority high

      + [-> PERM] Improve clarity of diagnostic
-     + [-> 13.0.0] [jmb;1d] [issue #134]
-       Consolidate usage of operators supporting multiple options for parent fields (an exception should be raised when the choice is ambigous, use_tag should be used to discriminate between different possibilities; see e.g. relhum or tw)
      + [<1d] Check that iteration keywords are properly ordered in namelist (copy&paste easily leads to mixing iteration keywords)
      + [3d] Consolidate and simplify access to INCORE